Walk 5 - Wild Flowers and a Roman Connection

 The path winds through the wood and leads to Mensland Lane, where you turn right.
 At the T-junction with Cams Lane, go left up the hill then turn right onto a footpath after Cams house.
 The path goes through several paddocks.
 At the junction with another path, turn right.
 You will reach the road by an old timber-framed house called The Green Man, which used to be a pub.

 Turn left along the main road (Green Lane) to a small housing estate (Stewarts Green).
 Turn right here and cross the grass to a narrow path ahead that goes between two houses.
-Cross a field and on reaching the high wall of the churchyard, go through a small iron gate and along a path into the churchyard.
+Cross a field and on reaching the high wall of the churchyard, go through a gate and along a path into the churchyard.
 Turn right and go downhill to the High Street and back to the People's Market.